• Skip to primary navigation

 Marocchino

 Here is an espresso topped with a sprinkling of pure cocoa powder and a layer of hot milk.
-A marocchino is a spicy and creamy form of an espresso and ideal for drinking on winter mornings.
+A marocchino is a spicy and creamy form of espresso.
+It’s ideal for drinking on winter mornings.

-Now that you’ve learned about these peculiar types of Italian coffee, you can explore the infographic created by Med Cruise Guide below and learn the unwritten rules of how and when the Italians enjoy their favorite drink!
+Now that you’ve learned about these five types of Italian coffee, you can explore the infographic created by Med Cruise Guide below and learn the unwritten rules of how and when Italians enjoy their favorite drink!

 Anna Kay is an avid traveler, photographer, and editor at MedCruiseGuide.com.
 She loves exploring and island-hopping across the Mediterranean and enjoying local food specialties.